RunestoneInteractive/thinkcspy/_sources/Functions/functions.rst

 .. mchoice:: test_question5_1_4
    :practice: T
-   :answer_a: def drawSquare(t, sz)
+   :answer_a: def printSquare(size)
-   :answer_b: drawSquare
+   :answer_b: printSquare
-   :answer_c: drawSquare(t, sz)
+   :answer_c: printSquare(size)
-   :answer_d: Make turtle t draw a square with side sz.
+   :answer_d: Print a square of asterices with side size.
    :correct: b
    :feedback_a: This line is the complete function header (except for the semi-colon) which includes the name as well as several other components.
    :feedback_b: Yes, the name of the function is given after the keyword def and before the list of parameters.